kittykatattack/spriteUtilities/README.md

 If you've loaded a texture atlas and want a sequence of numbered frame ids to create an animated sprite, use the `frameSeries` function.
-Imagine that you have frames in texture atlas with the following id
+Imagine that you have frames in a texture atlas with the following id
 names:
 ```js
 frame0.png